faern/3dprinter-config/README.md

 ## SuperSlicer profiles

-I use SuperSlicer and I originally based everything off of [Ellis SuperSlicer profiles].
-I then did lots of tuning with [Ellis' Print Tuning Guide] and from other sources.
+These SuperSlicer profiles are originally based off of [Ellis SuperSlicer profiles].
+They have then gone through lots of tuning with [Ellis' Print Tuning Guide] and from other sources.
 The result is versioned in this repository under `$printer_name/SuperSlicer-profiles/``

 These are stored as separate INI files for each profile (printer, filament and print profiles separately).
 Use the [split_superslicer_config_bundle]